Atomic bombings of Hiroshima and Nagasaki: Japanese realization of the bombing

 The Tokyo control operator of the Japan Broadcasting Corporation noticed that the Hiroshima station had gone off the air.
 He tried to re-establish his program by using another telephone line, but it too had failed.
 About 20 minutes later the Tokyo railroad telegraph center realized that the main line telegraph had stopped working just north of Hiroshima.
 From some small railway stops within 16 km of the city came unofficial and confused reports of a terrible explosion in Hiroshima.
 All these reports were transmitted to the headquarters of the Imperial Japanese Army General Staff.

 Military bases repeatedly tried to call the Army Control Station in Hiroshima.
 The complete silence from that city puzzled the General Staff; they knew that no large enemy raid had occurred and that no sizable store of explosives was in Hiroshima at that time.
 A young officer was instructed to fly immediately to Hiroshima, to land, survey the damage, and return to Tokyo with reliable information for the staff.
 It was felt that nothing serious had taken place and that the explosion was just a rumor.

 The staff officer went to the airport and took off for the southwest.
 After flying for about three hours, while still nearly 160 km from Hiroshima, he and his pilot saw a great cloud of smoke from the firestorm created by the bomb.
 After circling the city to survey the damage they landed south of the city, where the staff officer, after reporting to Tokyo, began to organize relief measures.
-Tokyo's first indication that the city had been destroyed by a new type of bomb came from President Truman's announcement of the strike, sixteen hours later.
+Tokyo learned that the city had been destroyed by a new type of bomb from President Truman's announcement of the strike, sixteen hours later.